Save the bluefin tuna

 Meet the bluefin tuna, while you still canIn the past few years, bluefin tuna numbers have decreased 97% and are continuing to decline.
 At this rate, we will most likely have to say goodbye to tuna by 2050, if not before.
 Loss of sushi aside, bluefins are pretty rad.
 They can swim up to 40 miles per hour.
 Reportedly, they can cross the Atlantic ocean in less than two weeks.
 Unlike most fish, they are warm blooded.
 They can be over 1,500 lbs and 12 feet long.
 They are endangered, and unfortunately for them, they are delicious.

 Similar to lobster, tuna was once seen as a poor man’s food.
 All that changed commercial fishing techniques started in the early 1960’s and the blue tuna decline began.
-Today, with tuna netting up to one million dollars, it is certainly not for the impoverished anymore and has turned into a huge business.
+Today, with tuna netting up to one million dollars per fish, it is certainly not for the impoverished anymore and has turned into a huge business.

 IUU (Illegal, unreported and unregulated) fishingWith the demand and prices for tuna so high, it’s not hard to see why some fisheries would turn to illegal or immoral practices of obtaining their catch.
 Even with limited fishing regulations in place, the practice of bluefin tuna overfishing unfortunately still thrives.
 Although possibly the most notable to our sushi meals, tuna are far from the only victims of the overfishing trend.
 Drift nets and longline fishing snag sea turtles, sharks and any other bycatch in its wake.